Introduction to point of care recording

 Using care management software for point of care recording

-Digital care management systems, like CareDocs, are designed to be extremely efficient and eliminate all of the hard work of creating an electronic system yourself.
+Digital care record systems such as CareDocs DSCR are designed to support accurate and timely recording of care and eliminate all of the hard work of creating an electronic system yourself.
 You normally have to pay a monthly fee, but a good care management system will offer many other benefits in addition to point of care recording capability, allowing you to log daily note documents, complete care needs assessments and record chart entries either on a desktop computer or mobile device.

-All records will instantly synchronise with the wider secure system as soon as they’ve been saved so other users with necessary permissions can find the records while maintaining GDPR compliance.
+All records will instantly synchronise with the resident’s secure care record as soon as they’ve been saved so other users with necessary permissions can find the records while maintaining appropriate data protection controls.
 The software should also give you the option to locate existing records easily at a later time to review or make improvements.
 If you decide to opt for a digital care management system then there are a couple of things to be aware of if you wish to achieve point of care recording.

 Most modern systems are cloud-based and will require internet connection to work.
 One major advantage of having a cloud-based system is that your users can log records and communicate across different locations and devices, which helps create an extremely flexible working environment.
 For example, if a resident was unable to leave their room due to illness, you could use a compatible smart phone to record notes at the point of care, and another staff member in a different location could view the notes on their laptop and send an instant message offering guidance.

 Alternatively, you could have a central computer system set-up in a comfortable private area and bring your residents there to discuss their care.
 Some software providers allow you to hire computer systems and mobile devices to support you with the process if you don’t have your own equipment.
 However, if you don’t have access to reliable internet at your setting then there are offline options available on the market that work by connecting multiple computers to your internal network so they are able to send data to each other in real time.
-As long as you can provide a great service that satisfies the fundamentals of point of care recording, it won’t matter if you have a cloud-based or local care management system.
+As long as you can provide a great service that satisfies the fundamentals of point of care recording, the system must allow records to be completed at the time care is delivered.

 Can I use a pen and paper for point of care recording?